ErenCanYildirim/go-object-storage/Readme.md

 upon deleting object A only Chunk1 is deleted.

+The system has compression capabilities, which can be set to false in the docker-compose environment file.
+By default it is however true.
+Gzip is used for compression.

 ## Quick start

 This is open to adapting it for your own needs.